xfcbe/KFU-Auto-Registration/README.md

 # kfu-Registration-

-This application is for automatic registration of KFU classes
+This application is for automatic registration of KFU classes using selenuim module.

 Unfinished project